Bose QuietComfort Ultra Wireless Noise Cancelling Headphones

 Verdict

 If comfort and absolute silence are your top priorities, the Bose QuietComfort Ultra are the headphones to get.
+For a more portable option with similar noise cancellation, check out the AirPods Pro 2.
 They are expensive, but they deliver a luxury listening experience that few can match.

 Availability